“Will pre fabrication in construction provide the solutions we need to increase the housing stock in NZ?”

 An upper hutt company, Matrix Homes in Trentham is aiming to bring their expertise in modular building to the commercial and industrial sector.

 Company director, Sean Murrie said that “While rising construction costs are not the only reason many construction projects aren’t proceeding, clearly there is a need for greater innovation that will result in a less costly, faster and better performing built environment.”
 Modular and prefab construction can reduce the build time on site to a fraction of that taken by traditional construction.
+Multi-storey modular buildings have lower maintenance costs, and better seismic and acoustic performance, which if designed correctly can serve not only to provide higher numbers of dwellings per site (increased density), but also the increase in performance and comfort that our current housing stock so desperately needs.

 Architect and Grand Designs host, Chris Moller is the creator of the Click Raft system, which is a snap lock together timber framing system, where pre-fabricated components can be constructed in many different ways, and quickly on site to provide structurally stable wall and roof members.